Overview

 Causes

 It's not clear what causes stomach cancer.
-Experts believe most stomach cancers start when something hurts the inside lining of the stomach.
-Examples include having an infection in the stomach, having long-standing acid reflux and eating a lot of salty foods.
+Healthcare professionals believe most stomach cancers start when something hurts the inside lining of the stomach.
+Examples include having an infection in the stomach and eating a lot of salty foods.
 Not everyone with these risk factors gets stomach cancer, though.
 So more research is needed to find out exactly what causes it.

-Cancer cells in the stomach can invade and destroy healthy body tissue.
-They might start to grow deeper into the wall of the stomach.
+The cancer cells might form a mass called a tumor.
+The tumor can grow to invade and destroy healthy body tissue.
+It might start to grow deeper into the wall of the stomach.
 In time, cancer cells can break away and spread to other parts of the body.
-When cancer cells spread to another part of the body it's called metastasis.
+When cancer spreads, it's called metastatic cancer.

 Risk factors